-When pupils have completed a test or lengthy task they may be given a summative grade, just as they would have previously been awarded a National Curriculum level.
+When pupils have completed a test or lengthy task they may be given a summative grade, either using our internal EDSM system or GCSE grades.
 However, it is important that teachers explain to pupils that this does not necessarily mean that they are working at this grade overall in the subject.
 The grade just reflects their understanding of the aspect or few aspects from within the National Curriculum Programme of Study that is being assessed.

-In Y7, 8 & 9, pupil's end of year targets will be set using the new grading system.
+In Y7, 8 & 9, pupil's end of year targets will be set using the grading system.
 The majority of pupils will be set a grade of 'Secure (S+, S, S-)' or 'Mastered (M+, M, M-)'.
 This will ensure that targets are realistic but challenging and help the school to achieve the demanding targets it sets in all subjects each academic year.
 A small minority of pupils, generally those with specific learning difficulties, will have a target of 'Developing'.
-No pupil will have a target below 'Developing'.
+No pupil will have a target below 'Developing-'.

-In Y10 & 11 pupil's end of year targets are set using the GCSE grading system of 9-1.
-All targets are set using FFT estimates and students past performance data.
+Y10 & 11 internal KS4 targets are set using the GCSE grading system of 9-1.
+All targets are set using FFT estimates, scaled scores from KS2 and prior attainment data.